 Of important note, Santa Fe is also a city of artists.
 Santa Fe has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Santa Fe’s character.

-The per capita income in Santa Fe in 2010 was $33,146, which is wealthy relative to New Mexico and the nation.
-This equates to an annual income of $132,584 for a family of four.
+The per capita income in Santa Fe in 2018 was $37,178, which is wealthy relative to New Mexico, and upper middle income relative to the rest of the US.
+This equates to an annual income of $148,712 for a family of four.
 However, Santa Fe contains both very wealthy and poor people as well.

 The most common language spoken in Santa Fe is English.
 Other important languages spoken here include Spanish and Native American languages.